annasajkh/DC-GAN/README.md

 # DC-GAN
-i will train it for big dataset someday
+i will train it with big dataset someday